safe-scan-ai/cancer-ai/DOCS/miner.md

 ### Upload to HuggingFace

 This mode compresses the code provided by `--code-path` and uploads the model and code to HuggingFace.
-Repository ID should be a repository type "model"
+Repository ID should be a repository type "model".

+The repository needs to be public for validator to pick it up.

 To upload to HuggingFace, use the following command: